emencia/cmsplugin-porticus/README.rst

     from cmsplugin_porticus.settings import *

-See the plugin ``settings.py`` file to see what setting you can override.
+See the plugin ``settings.py`` file to see what settings you can override.

-Note
+Usage
-****
+*****

-If you previously used the shipped plugin from Porticus, just disable it and enable this one in ``settings.INSTALLED_APPS``, you won't need to syncdb and your page plugins won't be lost.
-But to fix an issue on Gallery plugin, you will need to pass the South migration '0001' in fake (with ``--fake`` argument) then normally launch the next migrations.
+Once installed you can insert porticus Galleries or Albums in your page through the CMS toolbar.
+Each Porticus content in your pages can use a template from the defined ones in your settings.